thunderbird/thunderbird-android/docs/engineering/rfcs/0008-portable-profile-data-format.md

 Each mail account is exported as an independently importable PDPArchive account archive.
 A versioned, encrypted Thunderbird envelope packages zero or more raw account archives with Thunderbird-owned settings and profile records without changing the PDPArchive contents.
-Every portable profile-data export is an AES-256 password-protected ZIP64 archive, including standalone PDPArchive and settings-only exports.
+Every portable profile-data export is an age version 1 passphrase-encrypted file whose authenticated plaintext is a ZIP64 archive, including standalone PDPArchive and settings-only exports.

 ## Motivation